-High Honor Roll: Students must have a GPA of 4.0 or higher for the semester and no less than a B in Citizenship.
-Honor Roll: Students must have a GPA of 3.70 - 3.99 for the semester and no less than a B in Citizenship.
+High Honor Roll: Students must have a GPA of 4.0 or higher for the semester.

+Honor Roll: Students must have a GPA of 3.70 - 3.99 for the semester.

 Letters of Recommendation

 Students requesting letters/forms of recommendation for any college application or any other purpose must present their request at least ten (10) school days prior to needing the recommendation letter, whether hard copy or for online submission.